Edition #41 with tracks by Moderat, Future Islands, Pauls Jets, Alas The Sun, and the White Lies.

 You don't have to be an underground electronica nerd to know who Moderat are.
 The supergroup of Apparat and Modeselektor is about to release a new record, MORE D4TA (Preorder link below).

-The single FAST TRACK does not only come with a visually stunning video clip but already proves to be a visceral opener for the upcoming album.
-Buzzing synthesizer meander to a slow-paced beat as if Moderat don't dare to drag you in too quickly into their captivating universe.
+The single FAST TRACK not only comes with a visually stunning video clip but already proves to be a visceral opener for the upcoming album.
+Buzzing synthesizers meander to a slow-paced beat as if Moderat don't dare to drag you in too quickly into their captivating universe.